ImagingDataCommons/segmentation-comparison/Quantitative Evaluation using Dice Score/README.md

 │           └── ... additional SEG files ...
 ``````
 #### Explanation of each level
-- **PatientID**
-  A subject identifier assigned by the dataset (e.g., NLST).
+- **PatientID:** A subject identifier assigned by the dataset (e.g., NLST).
 Each patient folder may contain one or more imaging studies.
-- **StudyInstanceUID**
-  A unique identifier for a specific imaging study.
+- **StudyInstanceUID:** A unique identifier for a specific imaging study.
 A study may include multiple imaging series.
-- **CT_<SeriesInstanceUID>**
-  The folder containing a CT series.
+- **CT_<SeriesInstanceUID>:** The folder containing a CT series.
 Its name begins with `CT_` followed by the `SeriesInstanceUID`.
 This is the *leaf folder* that contains the individual `.dcm` files.
-- **SEG_<Model>_*.dcm**
-    A DICOM-SEG file containing multiple anatomical structures predicted by one segmentation model.
+- **SEG_<Model>_*.dcm:** A DICOM-SEG file containing multiple anatomical structures predicted by one segmentation model.
 The script automatically detects all SEG files inside each CT folder and converts them into NIfTI format for further analysis.

 ### 2. DICOM Base Directory Structure
 A CSV file is required to define which anatomical structures should be included in the consensus and Dice score evaluation.

 Example:
 | final_label | count | models                    |
 |-------------|-------|---------------------------|